JessieFrance/repository-tracker/README.md

 If you would like to try this extension, please download it for free from the Chrome store [here](https://chrome.google.com/webstore/detail/repository-tracker/pidkkdkplogkjahekhddnikenfplmocg).

 GitHub limits the number of API requests this extension can make to its API.
 Additionally, you may wish to track your team's private repositories.
-For these reasons, we recommend getting your own GitHub API key with repository level access following these (steps from GitHub)[https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token].
+For these reasons, we recommend getting your own GitHub API key with repository level access following these [steps from GitHub](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 After generating your own API key, you can open Repository Tracker, click the Options icon to go to the Options Page, paste the API key, and save other preferences.